How the seasons affect your eyes

 All these changes in the environment can also mean your vision suffers.
 Low temperatures can cause the blood vessels in and around the eyes to constrict, leading to immediate vision changes and symptoms like double vision and blurriness.

-These changes are most common when you’re outside for long periods of time in temperatures well below freezing.
-If you notice such symptoms and that your vision changes while out in the cold, move inside to a warm area as soon as possible.
+These changes are most common when you’re outside for long periods in temperatures well below freezing.
+If you notice such symptoms and your vision changes in the cold, move inside to a warm area.

 Finally, although the winter skies are often dark and gloomy, snowfall and ice create reflective surfaces that dramatically increase the amount of light.
 For those with sensitive eyes, you may experience discomfort, more blinking, other symptoms in bright winter light.

-In such wintery environments, protect your eyes when going outdoors for long periods of time, such as when out hiking, skiing, or performing other activities, by wearing high-quality sunglasses.
+In such wintery environments, protect your eyes when going outdoors for long periods, such as when out hiking, skiing, or performing other activities, by wearing high-quality sunglasses.

-Sunlight is made up of various radiations (electromagnetic or sub-atomic particle energy).
+Sunlight comprises various radiations (electromagnetic or sub-atomic particle energy).
 The most damaging part of which is ultraviolet (UV) radiation.
-UV radiation is what causes much of the damage to our eyes, both from short-term and long term exposure.
+UV radiation causes much of the damage to our eyes, both from short-term and long term exposure.

 Similarly to during the winter, our eyes can suffer from low humidity during the summer months due to the cooling of indoor environments.
 Humidity is the amount of water in the air at any time.
 It isn’t constant: like the weather, it changes all the time, but unusually low humidity can be damaging to your eyes.